Complete vs Incomplete Combustion

 | Particulates (soot) | Incomplete combustion | Respiratory disease, reduced visibility |

-NOx is formed from atmospheric N₂ and O₂ at high temperatures inside engines.
-It does not come from nitrogen in the fuel itself.
+NOx is formed from atmospheric N₂ and O₂ reacting at the extreme temperatures inside internal combustion engines.
+It does not originate from nitrogen impurities in the fuel itself.

-Key point: Because combustion is always exothermic, ΔHc⊖ values are always negative.
+Because combustion is always exothermic, ΔHc⦵ is always strictly negative.

 Combustion Equations with State Symbols